Want a challenge? Try coming up with gift ideas for a child.

 1. Baby Funds

-This type of account acts like an added financial cushion for new parents hoping to avoid going into debt for making a purchase to support their newborn baby.
+Either way, this type of account acts like an added financial cushion for new parents hoping to avoid going into debt for making a purchase to support their newborn baby.

-2. 529 Plans – Best Investment for New Baby
+2. 529 Plans (Best Investment for Education)

+But those looking to open an account should consider doing so through Backer, where you can enable the initial financial gift as well as ongoing contributions to the account from yourself and others.
 Simply share the account’s referral code and people can make contributions into the account toward investments held for the child’s educational expenses.

 Related: Best Investments for Kids